Most people are aware that your profession can impact your access to affordable life insurance, but not everyone knows that hobbies can do the same.

 Much like scuba diving, taking a family vacation to a ski resort or hitting the slopes on a marked trail with your friends won’t hurt your access to life insurance.

 If you participate in these particularly dangerous forms of skiing more than 7 days out of the year, you can expect to pay more for life insurance.

 Life insurance companies also take precautions into account.
 If you go with a trained professional, you’re far more likely to be accepted for coverage.

-Racing is another high-risk hobby which life insurance companies frown upon.
+Racing is another high-risk hobby that life insurance companies frown upon.

-While racing cars may not be the most dangerous hobby on the list with ever-increasing safety measures, it can still pose a threat to your safety.
+While racing cars may not be the most dangerous hobby on the list with ever-increasing safety measures, they can still pose a threat to your safety.
 Even more dangerous is motorcycle racing.